 Stripe-tailed scorpion - brown body and darker brown stripes on the upper body.
 Also prominent in Southern California and Arizona.
 Like most scorpions, they are venomous, but it is not considered deadly to people.

-Given the warm climate in the Western Exterminator coverage areas, there is not a time when scorpions are not active.
+Given the warm climate in the Western Exterminator coverage areas, there is not a time throughout the year when scorpions are not active.
 We have just the right weather system here to make scorpions a constant threat.
-That’s why part of our service is scorpion prevention where we find the access points for the arthropods and help you remove areas where they might like to hide and seal up places that allow them to get into your home.
-We offer a Scorpion Lockout Service that stop them from setting up their homes in yours.
+That’s why part of our service focuses on scorpion prevention.
+We will find the access points for the arthropods and help you remove areas where they might like to hide and seal up places that allow them to get into your property.
+We offer a Scorpion Lockout Service that stops them from setting up their homes in yours.

-At Western Exterminator Company has been striving for complete customer satisfaction and pest removal from your property.
+Western Exterminator Company has been striving for complete customer satisfaction for over 90 years y.
 Discover the peace of mind only Western can provide.
-Schedule a technician visit online or call us today at 800-937-8398.
+Schedule a pest specialist visit online or call us today at 800-937-8398.